ditchday/ditchday.github.io/README.txt

-Listen you punks, to make the repo prive I would have to pay for github, and you know I ain't doin that.
+Listen you punks, to make the repo private I would have to pay for github, and you know I ain't doin that.
 Pretend this repo doesn't exist unless everything has passed.